Zhao Feiyan: Empress consort

-As an empress (first-rate and chief wife), Zhao Feiyan enjoyed the pinnacle of power and wealth inside the palace and the glory and respect outside the palace.
-But soon, after Feiyan was made empress, she began to lose favor from Emperor Cheng, while her sister Hede had acquired the title of “Zhaoyi” (second in rank; one lower rank than the Empress, which meant “the concubine behind the Empress”), and received the nearly exclusive affection and proximity of Emperor Cheng.
-While the sisters initially were jealous of each other, they later reconciled, and continued to dominate the palace together, and both turned the imperial harems into hell, and their actions made Empress Dowager Wang more dissatisfied with them, but Emperor Cheng continued to support both more and more.
+After Feiyan was created empress, she began to lose favor from Emperor Cheng, while her sister Hede received the nearly exclusive affection of Emperor Cheng and acquired the title of "Zhaoyi" (second in rank; one lower rank than the Empress, which meant "concubine behind the Empress").
+While the sisters initially were jealous of each other, they later reconciled.
 However, neither of them would produce any children who could serve as imperial heir—something greatly troubling to Emperor Cheng (whose earlier favorites Empress Xu and Consort Ban were also childless, and no other consort of whom was known to have had children).
 It was alleged that Empress Zhao, with her sister covering for her, often engaged in adulterous acts with men who were known to have fathered many children, in hopes of becoming pregnant.

 Empress Zhao and her sister Hede would also be alleged to have been involved in something even more sinister around this period.
 Based on an investigative report later authored in 6 BC (after Emperor Cheng's death), Emperor Cheng had two sons—one born to Consort Cao in 12 BC and one born to Consort Xu (a relative of the deposed Empress Xu) in 11 BC.
 However, both of the sons were murdered in their infancy by orders of Consort Zhao Hede, with at least tacit agreement from Emperor Cheng; Consort Cao was forced to commit suicide after her son was murdered.
 The report further alleged that the Zhao sisters engaged in many tactics, such as forced abortions, assassinations, and poisonings, to make sure that no other concubine would bear an imperial heir.